translate/pootle/docs/server/commands.rst

 This command will go through all existing projects making sure calculated data is up to date.
-Running ``refresh_stats`` immediately after an install, upgrade or after adding a large number of files will make Pootle feel faster as it will require less on-demand calculation of expensive statistics.
+Running ``refresh_stats`` immediately after an install, upgrade or after adding a large number of files will ensure statistics, such as word and suggestion counts, are up to date.
+On large installations, refresh_stats can take several tens of minutes to fully run through all projects.

 ``refresh_stats`` will flush existing caches and update the statistics cache.

 When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.
+This is a very expensive operation.

 .. _commands#sync_stores: